DavoodSZ1993/Cpp_Tutorial/Udemy beginning Cpp Programming/12. Pointers and References/README.md

 We should initialize pointer variables to point nowhere ( like zero in initializing variables).
 The pointer variable initialization can be expressed as follows:

 `variable_type *variable_name {nullptr}`

+## Address Operator(&) in C++

+* In C++, variables are stored in unique adresses.
+* Address operator is a unary operator that evaluates to the address of its operand (cannot be constant or expression.)